alco-company/mortimer-bellis/WORKLOG.md

 - job.shouldnt? returned !can? inverse: true - which was double neg!!
 - don't finish job - reschedule once finished
 - on backup background_jobs that are active? will be set to un_planned - to be prepared for restore
+- active_jobs are removed when background_jobs are deleted/changing state

 ### 24/11/2025